Case Study

 THE PROBLEM

-The current mentorship request process in hackathons is ineffective, causing delays and unresolved help requests.
+The current mentorship request process in hackathons is error-prone, causing delays and unresolved help requests.

 INTRODUCING